vreabernardo/Game-of-Life/README.md

 ## Getting started

-Because this is just a small educational script, I have chosen not to distribute it on PyPI.
 The only dependencie is `matplotlib`, which can be installed easily via `pip`:

 ```bash
 pip3 install matplotlib